dnmfarrell/berrybrew/README.md

 ##Commands

-    berrybrew <command> [option]
+    berrybrew <command> [subcommand] [option]

         available   List available Strawberry Perl versions and which are installed config      Add berrybrew to your PATH
-    clean       Remove all cached temporary Perl installation files install     Download, extract and install a Strawberry Perl remove      Uninstall a Strawberry Perl
+        clean *     Remove all temporary berrybrew files install     Download, extract and install a Strawberry Perl remove      Uninstall a Strawberry Perl
-    switch      Switch to use a different Strawberry Perl off         Disable all berrybrew perls (re-enable with 'switch') exec        Run a command for every installed Strawberry Perl
+        switch      Switch to use a different Strawberry Perl off         Disable berrybrew perls (use 'switch' to re-enable) exec *      Run a command for every installed Strawberry Perl help        Display this help screen

-    version     Show the version number only
         license     Show berrybrew license
+        version     Displays the version

+        * - view subcommand details with 'berrybrew <command> help'

 ##Synopsis